GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 GA4 can also use the device ID (also known as client ID or user pseudo ID) as an identity space.
 The device ID method is the least accurate because it only recognizes a device as the name suggests (not a user).
 At the same time, it is likely the most widely used method to identify users, as almost all analytics tools out there use it.

-Coming back to the device ID, though:

 - **For apps**: This is set to the App-Instance ID, which is unique to each app instance downloaded on a device.
-- **For websites**: This is set by first-party cookies (`_ga` cookie for JS-managed or `FPID` cookie for GTM Server Side-managed cookies).
+- **For websites**: This is set by first-party cookies (`_ga` cookie for JS-managed or `FPID` cookie (or another custom cookie name) for GTM Server Side-managed cookies).
 You can inspect a user’s cookie ID in the "User Explorer" report, but be aware that it is called "Effective user ID" regardless if it was collected from a website or mobile app.

+> If - for whatever reason - you want to rename the `_ga` cookie to something else, you can do so by adding a prefix using the `cookie_prefix` field in the GA4 configuration in GTM.

 ### Behavioural Modelling - The black box